bostontrader/cakephp-auth-tdd/README.md

 start testing in that direction.
 Note: I'm going to go through this step in tedious detail to illustrate some issues.
 I will pick up the pace in subsequent steps.

-commit-e8eac7.
-If we run Model/UserTest at this time, we'll get an error: No tests found in class "UserTest".
+<b>commit-e8eac7.</b>  If we run Model/UserTest at this time, we'll get an error: No tests found in class "UserTest".
 Well duh!
 The beginning test doesn't contain any tests.
 Let's fix that by adding a simple test that does nothing.
-Although the test does nothing, it looks like a test and thus makes the class a valid CakeTestCase.
+Although the test does nothing, it
+looks like a test and thus makes the class a valid CakeTestCase.

-commit- a49e85.
-If we run the test now, it's all green.
+<b>commit- a49e85.</b>  If we run the test now, it's all green.
 Great!
 Onward through the fog.

 Now we want to make a test that will do something with the model.
 Again we guess that we'll likely want some means of getting all the User records.
 So let's create a test to invoke a method getAllUsers on the User model.
 We haven't yet created a users table in the db, a Users model in Cake, nor a method getAllUsers.
 So we guess this test will probably fail now.

-commit- f2cfb3.
-When we run the test now, it fails because "Table users for model User was not found in datasource test".
+<b>commit- f2cfb3.</b>  When we run the test now, it fails because "Table users for model User was not found in datasource test".

 The immediate cause of this is that we have no users table in the "test" db.
 Recall that Config/database.php has various datasources configured in it.
 The most common configuration is named "default" and is what Cake uses by default.
 The next configuration is named "test".